Call for appointment:410-328-6034 410-328-6034

 The most common symptom is headache, particularly ones that occur after straining or sneezing.
 Other symptoms might include problems with balance and fine motor skills, numbness in hands and feet, neck pain, hoarseness, difficulty swallowing or blurred or double vision.

 Type II and the other more severe forms of Chiari malformations are usually diagnosed in infancy or during pregnancy.
 In this form, tissue from both the cerebellum and brain stem extend into this area.
 This type is usually associated with spina bifida, a congenital condition where the backbone and spinal canal do not close before birth.
 Nerve tissue connecting two halves of the cerebellum may be absent or partially complete.

-- Type III – The cerebellum and the brain stem protrude through the foramen magnum and into the spinal cord.
+The cerebellum and the brain stem both protrude through the skull base all the way into the spinal cord area.

 In this the most severe and rare form, the cerebellum doesn’t fully develop.
 Parts of it are missing, and parts of the skull and spinal cord may be visible.

 The University of Maryland Medical Center Chiari Malformation Program team members exhaust all non-surgical treatments before moving forward with surgery.
 To provide a detailed diagnosis, our specialists use MRI with cerebrospinal fluid flow studies.